unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/about_katana.rst.txt

 Katana is a shared computational cluster located on campus at UNSW that has been designed to provide easy access to computational resources.
 With over 4000 CPU cores spread over a large number of compute nodes each with up to 1Tb of memory, Katana provides a flexible compute environment where users can run jobs that wouldn't be possible or practical on a desktop or laptop.

-Katana is powerful on it's own, but can be seen as a training or development base before migrating up to systems like as Australia's peak HPC system Gadi_, located at NCI_.
+Katana is powerful on it's own, but can be seen as a training or development base before migrating up to systems like Australia's peak HPC system Gadi_, located at NCI_.
 Research Technology Services also provide training, advice and support for new users or those uncertain if High Performance Computing is the right fit for their research needs.

 .. _system_configuration: